 Rapid Analysis of Human Adipose-Derived Stem Cells and 3T3-L1 Differentiation Towards Adipocytes

-Obesity is a prevalent health hazard in many industrialized nations, and its occurrence is closely associated with a number of pathological disorders, such as non-insulin dependent diabetes, hyperten...
+Obesity is a prevalent health risk in many industrialized nations, and its occurrence is closely associated with a number of pathological disorders, such as non-insulin dependent diabetes, hypertensi...

 Keywords: Cancer, Cell culture, Diabetes, Microscopy, Obesity

-Rapid Counting of Somatic Cells in Dairy Milk Using the Scepter™ 2.0 Cell Counter, Following Spin-Wash Sample Preparation
+Rapid Counting of Somatic Cells in Dairy Milk Using the Scepter™ 2.0 Cell Counter

-Mastitis is an inflammatory change in the mammary gland characterized by pathological changes in mammary tissue.
-This potentially fatal infection is the most common and most costly disease facing the...
+Mastitis is an inflammatory change in the mammary gland most frequently characterized by pathological changes in mammary tissue.
+This potentially fatal infection is the most common and costly disease...

-Keywords: Centrifugation, Culture media, Flow cytometry, Microscopy, Sample preparations, Separation
+Keywords: Centrifugation, Clinical, Culture media, Detection methods, Flow cytometry, Microscopy, Sample preparations, Separation

 The Scepter™ Cell Counter Performs with High Precision and Speed Across Multiple Cell Lines